-Allied International can provide container shipping services that carry goods to any destination in the world.
+Allied International can provide container moving services that carry goods to any destination in the world.
 We can ship your household contents safely and smoothly, allowing you to focus on settling your family into their new home overseas.

 Our Container Service

 Door to Door – This is the most popular option.
 We take responsibility for the transfer of your entire household inventory.
-It includes packing and loading at origin and the actual shipping of the consignment.
+It includes packing and loading at origin and the actual moving of the consignment.
 After customs clearance at the destination port, we unload and unpack everything at your new home.
 This option also includes removal of all packing materials.

 Port to Port – The most basic service.
 Here we only charge for loading household items onto the ship and unloading them at the destination port.
 You would handle the transfer of your consignment to the port of origin.
 After the container ship unloads at the destination, you would collect and transfer your consignment to your new home.